Grow Your Firm With These 7 Building Blocks

 Building Blocks of Marketing and Sales Infrastructure for B2B Firms

-Here are my 7 candidates for the types of infrastructure that deserve funding consideration in your 2018 budget:
+Here are our 7 candidates for the types of infrastructure that deserve funding consideration in your 2018 budget:

 1. Strategic Growth Planning